mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Changing cluster options acquires a `SHARE UPDATE EXCLUSIVE` lock.

 REPACK BY COLUMNS
 :   Physically reorders a table based on one or more columns to improve physical correlation.
 You specify one or more columns, and an optional column order.
 If not specified, the default is `ASC`.
-The command is equivalent to the [CLUSTER](CLUSTER.html) command, but it uses columns instead of an index.
+The command is equivalent to the [CLUSTER](CLUSTER.html) command, but it uses the provided column list instead of an index to determine the sorting order.

 :   The command is especially useful for tables that are loaded in small batches.
 You may combine `REPACK BY COLUMNS` with most other `ALTER TABLE` commands that do not require a rewrite of the table.
-You may also combine it with `SET` to change the compression in order to achieve better compression.
+You may use `REPACK BY COLUMNS` to add compression or change the existing compression settings of a table while phyisically reordering the table, which results in better compression and storage.
+See [Examples](#section6) for more details.

 SET WITHOUT CLUSTER
 :   Removes the most recently used [CLUSTER](CLUSTER.html) index specification from the table.
 This affects future cluster operations that do not specify an index.